Do you raise your own pigs?

 2. Get Your Equipment Ready

 Now, when you decide to process your own meat there are a few items you will definitely need.
 The first item is a good butchering knife and knife sharpener.
 Butchering meat goes so much easier if you have a knife that is easy to handle and stays sharp.

-But butchering meat will also dull any knife so you need a quality sharpener too.
+However, butchering meat will also dull any knife so you need a quality sharpener too.

-So if you have a solid cutting board to work with, then you can lay it on a solid surface anywhere and process your meat.
+If you have a solid cutting board to work with, then you can lay it on a solid surface anywhere and process your meat.